-- 91. Sections 189 to 191 of the 2014 Act place duties on local authorities to meet the needs of people receiving service provision from a person who is registered in respect of an establishment or agency under Part 2 of the 2000 Act but becomes unable to carry on or manage the establishment or agency due to business failure. - 92.
-Sections 58 to 62 are a series of provisions aimed at identifying those providers of regulated services that provide a service which, if it were to fail, would have an impact on the care and support market in Wales and would be the trigger point for the local authority duties to be exercised under sections 189 to 191 of the 2014 Act. - 93.
-Sections 58 to 61 derive from the market oversight provisions in the Care Act 2014.
+- 100. Sections 189 to 191 of the 2014 Act place duties on local authorities to meet the needs of people receiving service provision from a person who is registered in respect of an establishment or agency under Part 2 of the 2000 Act but becomes unable to carry on or manage the establishment or agency due to business failure. - 101.
+Sections 58 to 62 are a series of provisions aimed at identifying those providers of regulated services that provide a service which, if it were to fail, would have an impact on the care and support market in Wales and would be the trigger point for the local authority duties to be exercised under sections 189 to 191 of the 2014 Act.

+- 102. Sections 58 to 61 derive from the market oversight provisions in the Care Act 2014.
 Section 58 requires the Welsh Ministers to establish criteria in regulations that will be used to identify providers who will be the subject of the market oversight provisions in the Bill.
 Where the criteria apply to a particular provider, section 60 requires the Welsh Ministers to assess the financial sustainability of the provider's business.
-Where there is found to be a significant risk to that business, powers in section 60(3) permit the Welsh Ministers to require the service provider to develop a plan for how those risks will be mitigated or eliminated and to arrange directly or require the provider to arrange for there to be an independent review of the business.

-- 94. Subsection 6 of section 60 provides a power to Welsh Ministers to make regulations enabling them to obtain, from certain persons information which may be helpful to them in assessing the financial sustainability of the provider.
+Where there is found to be a significant risk to that business, powers in section 60(3) permit the Welsh Ministers to require the service provider to develop a plan for how those risks will be mitigated or eliminated and to arrange directly or require the provider to arrange for there to be an independent review of the business. - 103.
+Subsection 6 of section 60 provides a power to Welsh Ministers to make regulations enabling them to obtain, from certain persons information which may be helpful to them in assessing the financial sustainability of the provider.
 The type of information that the Welsh Ministers may need is likely to be information which relates to the finances of the care provider or which relates to the financial position of the particular entity if the care provider is financially dependent on such an entity.
-The type of person that may be prescribed in the regulations may include companies within the same group as the provider and companies that hold a significant ownership stake in the provider. - 95.
+The type of person that may be prescribed in the regulations may include companies within the same group as the provider and companies that hold a significant ownership stake in the provider. - 104.
 The requirement for the Welsh Ministers to prepare and publish a national sector stability report in section 62 does not derive from the Care Act 2014 provisions.
 The aim of this report is to provide information to current and prospective providers of regulated services and local authorities about the social care market in Wales in general.
 The information in this report will not be limited to information about providers who are subject to the market oversight provisions but is intended to provide a picture of where there is ample provision of particular services and where there are or are likely to be a shortfall in the provision of particular types of services.
+The report must include an assessment of the effect of commissioning of services by local authorities on the exercise of their social services functions.
 Section 62(2) requires that this report is prepared in consultation with Social Care Wales given that Social Care Wales has as its main objective the protection, promotion and maintenance of the safety and well-being of the public in Wales (see explanatory note accompanying section 67 for details about Social Care Wales objectives).